 - Here is an ED blog about what is needed to complete the FAFSA: https://blog.ed.gov/2017/09/7-things-need-fill-2018-19-fafsa-form/.

 - Applications are reviewed by a committee of the Board.
 Applicants who meet eligibility requirements and submit fully completed Application Forms with the other required information and online references by the deadline will be invited as finalists to be interviewed by Board members on Interview Day.

 - For 2020: All applicants, be sure to plan ahead to attend Interview Day for finalists on Saturday, May 2nd from 9:00 a.m. to 1:00 p.m. and for the Awards Celebration on Thursday, May 21st beginning at 5:30 p.m. (dinner followed by the program) for all 2020 award recipients and their families.
 Finalists are required to be present for an interview on Interview Day in the morning.
 Exceptions are made if on Interview Day a finalist has a personal or family emergency, required employment or is out of state due to educational commitments.
 However, finalists who cannot be interviewed in person are required to make arrangements for a phone interview on Interview Day in the morning.

 - After the interviews, finalists will be informed within a few days whether or not they have been chosen to receive a Bernie Scholarship award.

-- The program encourages all awardees to attend our exciting and joyous Awards Celebration and to bring young and old family members and a mentor or teacher to the celebration, if you wish.
-The celebration event includes dinner, awards presentations, music and a Keynote Speaker.
-It is a special family event—a celebration of each award recipient’s achievements and educational goals.
+- The program encourages all awardees to attend our exciting and joyous Awards Celebration and to bring family members and a mentor or teacher to the celebration if you wish.
+The celebration event includes dinner, awards presentations, music, and a Keynote Speaker.
+It is a unique family event—a celebration of each award recipient’s achievements and educational goals.